Azure/policy-compliance-scan/README.md

 ```

-You can also provide permissions to multiple resources using the Azure CLI command.
+You can also provide permissions to multiple scopes using the Azure CLI command:

 ```bash